-Here we give proofs for two versions of Lusin’s Theorem, one from Exercise 44, Ch2 in Folland’s Real Analysis and the other from the textbook used for my first year undergraduate mathematical analysis course in Beijing.
+Here we give proofs for two versions of Lusin’s Theorem, one from Exercise 44, Ch2 in Folland’s Real Analysis and the other from the textbook used for my mathematical analysis course in Beijing.
 The latter version is a stronger result which in addition discusses the condition for a real-valued function defined on a subset of to be extended to the whole of .
 A more general result in topology is the Tietze Extension Theorem.

 See the full post here: Lusin’s Theorem and Continuous Extension